riskframe/ai-rmm/framework/manage-4.1.md

 3. Regularly review and update the monitoring plan to reflect changing requirements, technological advancements, and emerging risks.

 ### Manage 4.1.2.
 Capture and Evaluate User Feedback.

+To effectively gauge the performance and user satisfaction of deployed AI systems, it's crucial to capture and evaluate user feedback systematically.
+Establish mechanisms to solicit feedback from users and relevant AI actors, such as operators and stakeholders.
+Utilize surveys, interviews, user reviews, and other feedback channels to gather insights into user experiences, preferences, and concerns.
+Analyze this feedback to identify areas for improvement, address user needs, and enhance the overall usability and effectiveness of the AI system.
+Regularly incorporate user feedback into decision-making processes and iterate on system updates based on user input to ensure continuous improvement and alignment with user expectations.

+Capturing and evaluating feedback from users and relevant AI actors is essential for enhancing system performance and user satisfaction.
+Utilize various methods, including surveys, feedback forms, interviews, and observations, to gather insights into user experiences and perceptions.
+Analyzing feedback data enables the identification of trends and areas for improvement, informing strategic decision-making and prioritizing enhancement efforts for optimal system performance and user engagement.

 #### Sub Practices